About Us

 Regular contact with nature has always been a fundamental part of the maintenance of Rob’s physical and mental health for restoration, relaxation and re-engaging the senses and he is passionate about sharing these skills with other people.

-While still undertaking evidence based research, Rob spends much of his time in east Gippsland developing and running his nature based wellbeing retreat "Bemm Bush Retreat" and he believes that human reconnection with nature is a key ingredient of human health and wellbeing.
+While still undertaking evidence based research, Rob also spends time in far east Gippsland developing and running his nature based wellbeing retreat "Bemm Bush Retreat" as he believes that human reconnection with nature is a key ingredient of human health and wellbeing.
 Rob says that nature connection is as individual as you are and that is why we cater for individual needs in our programs.

 Leah